View Screen Reader-Friendly Version

 WINTER 2026

-- Lead: Sidaro Sin (Urban Renewal / Economic Development)
+• Lead: Sidaro Sin and Quin Brunner (Urban Renewal / Economic Development) Winter 2026

 This image by M.O.
 Stevens is licensed under CC BY-SA 3.0.

-- Leads: Sidaro Sin (Urban Renewal / Economic Development) and Mike McCarthy (Engineering)
+• Leads: Sidaro Sin and Quin Brunner (Urban Renewal / Economic Development) and Mike McCarthy (Engineering)

-Project Description: As with many areas in Tualatin, the downtown core is located within a floodplain, which can present challenges for redevelopment.
-This project will provide a preliminary floodplain analysis to help guide future downtown redevelopment efforts.
-The goal is to reduce the extent to which the floodplain deters new development by offering early-stage insights that can inform planning and design.
-The city is particularly interested in exploring a range of creative solutions that address floodplain requirements, while offering strategies to navigate associated regulations and risks.
+Project Description: The downtown core of Tualatin is located within a floodplain, which can present challenges for redevelopment.
+This project provided a preliminary floodplain analysis to help guide future downtown revival efforts, with the intent that future development projects will do a detailed site-specific floodplain analysis.
+The goal of the project is to reduce the extent to which the floodplain deters new development by offering early-stage insights that can inform planning and design.

-- Leads: Sidaro Sin (Urban Renewal / Economic Development) and Mike McCarthy (Engineering)
+• Leads: Sidaro Sin and Quin Brunner (Urban Renewal / Economic Development) and Mike McCarthy (Engineering)

 Acknowledgments